Documentation: What Every Advocate Needs to Know

 ODVN Trainers: Nancy Grigsby, Legal Assistance Program Director, Micaela Deming, Esq.
-Policy Director and Staff Attorney, Shelley Marsh, Director of Training and Program Support
+Policy Director and Staff Attorney, Shelley Marsh, Deputy Director

-CEUs: To obtain 4.0 CEUs, you are required to attend the entire training.
-Please note that CEU credit will only be given for the hours you attend.
-There are no exceptions.
+CEUs: The training offers 8 CEUS.
+You will need to attend both days to receive 8 CEUs.
 If you are a licensed counselor or social worker, please provide your complete license number at the time of registration.
 The counselor and social worker provider numbers are #RSX040202 and #RCX120302.

 Accommodations: American Sign Language interpreters will be provided.

 Upon registering, you should receive a confirmation email within 24 hours.
 If you have not, please contact [email protected]